skius/grabapl/example_clients/template/README.md

 This directory contains a documented example of how to write a grabapl semantics and optionally use it over FFI.

+## Prerequisites

+If you want to use this client as-is, you need to clone the main repository and work in the `example_clients/template` directory.

 ## Components

 ### Rust